peterjc/biopython_workshop/SAMPLE_DATA.rst

 on the last part of the URL.
 We therefore set the desired output filename explicitly.

-On Linux at the command line using wget:
+On Linux at the command line using ``wget``:

 .. sourcecode:: console

     $ wget -O "PF08792_seed.sth" http://pfam.sanger.ac.uk/family/PF08792/alignment/seed/format?format=stockholm

-On Mac OS X using curl you can set the saved filename as follows:
+On Mac OS X using ``curl`` you can download this file and set the filename as follows:

 .. sourcecode:: console

-    $ curl -o "PF08792_seed.sth" http://pfam.sanger.ac.uk/family/PF08792/alignment/seed/format?format=stockholm
+    $ curl -o "PF08792_seed.sth" -L http://pfam.sanger.ac.uk/family/PF08792/alignment/seed/format?format=stockholm

-Note the the output filename option is in upper case for wget, but confusingly is lower case for curl.
+Note the the output filename option is in upper case for ``wget``, but confusingly is lower case for ``curl``.
+We also have to include the ``-L`` option to explicitly follow the link redirection which ``wget`` does automatically.